jtajmahal04/qss20-final-project/README.md

 Contains 3 notebooks...

--  01_data_pull.ipynb -- notebook that processes, pulls, and merges the data together
+-  01_data_pull.ipynb -- notebook that processes, pulls, and merges the data together - outputs merged data file

--  02_visualizations.ipynb -- where data is actually transformed into the visualizations and plots I analyze
+-  02_visualizations.ipynb -- where data is actually transformed into the visualizations and plots I analyze - outputs all visualizations

 -  03_complete_pipeline -- combination of the two prior notebooks condensed into a single place